Start a Wellness Program in 2023 By Asking These 10 Questions

 If you can answer them, use your answers to help you select a wellness vendor that can provide you data on how your program is improving employee health behaviors, lowering health risks, and reducing employee related expenses.
 Remember, to successfully measure the impact of your wellness program you need to gather the right data at the beginning and across time.

 The WellSteps performance guarantee is used by many organizations as a measure of program success.
 They refer to it before they begin a wellness program.
-It includes:

 Year 1.
 At the end of year one, program participation will exceed 50% of all eligible participants.